Tandlianwala: Geography

-Tandlianwala stands in the rolling flat plains of northeast Punjab, between longitude 73°13 East, latitude 30°03 North, with an elevation of 183 m above sea level.
+Tandlianwala lies in the rolling flat plains of northeast Punjab, between longitude 73°13 East, latitude 30°03 North, with an elevation of 183 m above sea level.
 The proper city covers an area of approximately 40 km2, while the tehsil covers more than 1280 km2.

 The Ravi River flows about 9 km in the east which is the main source of irrigation meeting the requirements of 90% of cultivated land.

-There are no natural boundaries between Tandlianwala and adjoining tehsil and districts.
+There are no natural boundaries between Tandlianwala and adjoining tehsils and districts.
 The city is bound on the north by Faisalabad, on the east by Okara, on the south by Sahiwal and Toba Tek Singh and on the west by Samundri.

 Geology

-The Tehsil of Tandlianwala is part of the alluvial plains between the Himalayan foothills and the central core of the Indian subcontinent.
+Tandlianwala Tehsil is part of the alluvial plains between the Himalayan foothills and the central core of the Indian subcontinent.
 The alluvial deposits are typically over 1000 thick.
 The scalloped interfluves are believed to have been formed during the Late Pleistocene and feature flat-topped river terraces.
 These were later identified as old and young floodplains of the River Ravi on the Kamalia and Chenab Plains.
 The old floodplains consist of Holocene deposits from the River Ravi.
 There is also a small river passing through the center of the city.

 The soil consists of young stratified silt loams or very fine sand loams which give the subsoil a very weak structure with common kankers at only five feet.
 The course of the rivers within Tandlianwala are winding and often subject to frequent alterations.
 In the rainy season, the currents are very strong.
 This leads to high floods in certain areas which last for a number of days.
 The Rakh and Gogera canals have encouraged the water levels in the district however the belt on the river Ravi has remained narrow.
 The river bed includes the river channels which have shifted the sand bars and low sandy levees leading to river erosion.

 Demographics

 As per the Population Census Report of 1998, the town is spread over an area of 1284 Square Kilometers with a total population of 540,802 which was almost 702,733 in 2017, indicating that the growth rate of the city is 3.37 percent per annum.
 Before the partition there was a majority of Sikhs and Hindus in the city, then migrated to India, while settlements of Muslim refugees from East Punjab and Haryana who came from India.
-There are two other urban localities in Tandlianwala Municipal committee: Mamoon Kanjan and Kanjwani.
-The Town has 28 Union Councils, three Urban and 25 Rural Union Councils.
+There are two other urban localities in Tandlianwala Municipal Committee: Mamukanjan and Kanjwani.
+The town has 28 union councils, three of which are urban and 25 rural.

 There is a Police Chowki and Police Station in the city which was established in 1905 by the British covering an area of 680 sq. kilometres.
 There are four police stations: City Tandlianwala, Sadar Tandlianwala, Police Station Garh and Police Station Bahlak Thana.